Dubai: Top Damac official clarifies rumours of airline venture

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

+Located in the Al Qudra area, the property is located next to Damac’s Sun City community.
+According to renderings of the property, small lagoons of water will run across it that will provide residents with a floating yoga deck, a lagoon waterfall, and an aqua park.
+A central hub fountain will integrate water, fire, and laser effects.

-At a press conference, Amira revealed that a large number of properties on Damac Islands, where townhouses and villas which range from Dh2.5 million and Dh100 million, were already sold out prior to the official launch.
+At a press conference on Tuesday evening, Amira revealed that a large number of properties on Damac Islands, where townhouses and villas which range from Dh2.5 million and Dh100 million, were already sold out prior to the official launch.
+She also added that apartment prices started from Dh600,000.

 ALSO READ: